 Buhl

-Boasting the “Finest Water in America,” the Buhl Public Library is listed in the National Historic Book of Register.
-Here you find a park for camping, a picnic, or a swim.
-There is a restaurant and gas station in town as well.
+Boasting the “Finest Water in America,” the Buhl Public Library is listed in the National Register.
+Here, you’ll find a park for camping, picnicking, or swimming.
+There is also a restaurant and a gas station in town.

 Be sure to check out this great place.

-Riding your bicycling on the Mesabi Trail from here, it is nine miles further east to Mountain Iron.
+Riding from here, it’s nine miles east to Mountain Iron.

 Calumet

-Home of the Hill Annex State Park which provides a view of a mine.
-It also has a museum/gift shop in town.
-Also, you will also find a public library for Wi-Fi access.
+Home of the Hill Annex State Park, which provides a view of a mine.
+It also features a museum and a gift shop in town.
+Also, you will find a public library.

-Riding your bicycling on the Mesabi Trail from here, it is five miles to Nashwauk.
+From here, it is five miles east to Nashwauk.

 Chisholm

-Home to one of the region’s major tourist attractions, “Ironworld,” Longyear Lake is located here within the city limits with a public swimming beach.
-Other attractions include the Museum of Mining, a WPA Project called the Rock Wall and Museum, Classic Car Museum, Bruce Mine Headframe, and the Iron Ore Miner Memorial.
-The town has a restaurant, grocery stores, gas station, library, and an option for camping.
+Home to one of the region’s major tourist attractions, “Ironworld,” Longyear Lake is located within the city limits with a public swimming beach.
+Other attractions include the Minnesota Discovery Center (formerly the Museum of Mining, a WPA project known as the Rock Wall and Museum), the Classic Car Museum, the Bruce Mine Headframe, and the Iron Ore Miner Memorial.
+The town offers a restaurant, grocery stores, a gas station, a library, and a camping option.

 Minnesota Museum of Mining | 218-254-5543

-Riding your bicycling on the Mesabi Trail from here, it is six miles further east to Buhl.
+Riding your bicycle on the Mesabi Trail from here, it is six miles further east to Buhl.

 Eveleth/Gilbert

-A community resting not only on a large body of iron ore, but it also on the Laurentian Divide, Gilbert has parks, a library, excellent camping grounds, and several great places for breakfast, lunch, or dinner.
-The Iron Range Historical Society, located in the historic former city hall, houses an extensive collection of photographs, family history/biographies, and much more.
+A community resting not only on a large body of iron ore, but also on the Laurentian Divide, Gilbert has parks, a library, excellent camping grounds, and several great places for breakfast, lunch, or dinner.
+The Iron Range Historical Society, located in the historic former city hall, houses an extensive collection of photographs, family histories and biographies, and much more.
 On a spur of the paved trail, heading south for miles, is Eveleth.
-A picturesque community and home to the Mesabi Trail Headquarters and Iron Range Tourism Center is just off of Hwy 53 at the trailhead.
-While here, notice all the natural and man-made wonders.
-Check out the “Big Stick”, the largest hockey stick in the United States, located in downtown area and the Hockey Hall of Fame along the highway.
-Here, close to the trail you will find dining, a library, and lodging options also.
+A picturesque community and home to the Mesabi Trail Headquarters and Iron Range Tourism Center.
+It is just off Hwy 53 at the trailhead.
+While you’re here, take a moment to notice all the natural and man-made wonders.
+Check out the “Big Stick”, the largest hockey stick in the United States, located in the downtown area and the Hockey Hall of Fame along the highway.
+Here, close to the trail, you will find dining, a library, and lodging options.

 Here are some of the area’s attractions.

-Riding your bicycling on the Mesabi Trail east from Gilbert, it is seven miles to Biwabik.
+Riding your bicycle east from Gilbert, it is a seven-mile ride to Biwabik.

 Grand Rapids